6 Go-To House Pricing Strategies Used to Sell Real Estate

 House pricing strategy #3: Use the real estate pricing pyramid

-This long-held real pricing strategy considers the relationship between your home’s asking price and the percentage of buyers likely to look at your home.
+This long-held real estate pricing strategy considers the relationship between your home’s asking price and the percentage of buyers likely to look at your home.
 In general, the higher you price your home above market value, the smaller your potential buyer pool gets.

 You and your agent can discuss where to start on the pricing pyramid and why.
 For instance: